apache/druid/docs/content/operations/rule-configuration.md

 * `type` - this should always be "loadByPeriod"
 * `period` - A JSON Object representing ISO-8601 Periods
 * `includeFuture` - A JSON Boolean indicating whether the load period should include the future.
-Default is true.
+This property is optional, Default is true.
 * `tieredReplicants` - A JSON Object where the keys are the tier names and values are the number of replicas for that tier.

 The interval of a segment will be compared against the specified period.
 The period is from some time in the past to the future or to the current time, which depends on `includeFuture` is true or false.
 The rule matches if the period `overlaps` the interval.